 After the launch of Govt of India’s Pradhan Mantri Jan Dhan Yojana(PMJDY) under the National Mission for Financial Inclusion, almost 85% of Indians have already bank accounts with any of the Private or PSU banks in India, but this percentage was merely 53% in 2014.

-Today, almost all household members have bank accounts, it may be a single or joint account, the main reason behind this is due to all the social benefits from any State or National Schemes only can be routed through the Individual Bank Account.
+Today, almost all household members have bank accounts, which may be a single or joint account, the main reason behind this is due to all the social benefits from any State or National Scheme only can be routed through the Individual Bank Account.
 Even students also have a bank account for direct credit for their scholarship money.
 Many of us already have multiple accounts with different banks.

 In a country like India, though everyone has a savings bank account, the choice of banks is very meager.
 In most of the rural areas in India, you will find only one or two PSU Bank branches where you have to open your savings account.
-If you stay at any Semi-urban or Metropolitan city, you may get access to different Private or Foreign bank branches.
-Therefore, selecting the best savings bank account is somewhat depends on your place of residence.
+If you are staying in any Semi-urban or Metropolitan city, you may get access to different Private or Foreign bank branches.
+Therefore, selecting the best savings bank account somewhat depends on your place of residence.
 Though you may open the Digital Savings Bank account with your Aadhaar and PAN Card, you need to complete the full KYC within one year of opening your bank account.

 Before getting into the actual topic, let us have some idea about what types of savings account is suitable for you and how to choose the best savings bank account to cater to all your banking needs.